Use Sophia to knock out your gen-ed requirements quickly and affordably. Learn more

 Under double declining balance, we have a depreciation rate of 20%, so we multiply the book value by that depreciation rate to arrive at a depreciation expense of $40,000.

-Therefore, the book value at the end of year one is $160,000, which becomes our beginning book value at the beginning of year two, and so on for each following year.
+6. Carry Over Book Value and Repeat. $160,000 becomes our beginning book value at the beginning of year two, and repeat this process for each following year.

 summary